DefinitelyTyped/DefinitelyTyped/types/gapi.client.partners/readme.md

 Should only be called within the context of an authorized logged in user.
 */
 await gapi.client.v2.updateCompanies({  });

 /*
+Gets Partners Status of the logged in user's agency.
+Should only be called if the logged in user is the admin of the agency.
+*/
+await gapi.client.v2.getPartnersstatus({  });

+/*
 Lists companies.